lake-wg/edhoc/draft-ietf-lake-edhoc.md

 6. Identifier used as identity of endpoint; see {{identities}}.
 7. If message_4 shall be sent/expected, and if not, how to ensure a protected application message is sent from the Responder to the Initiator; see {{m4}}.

 The applicability statement may also contain information about supported cipher suites.
-The procedure for selecting and and verifying cipher suite is still performed as specified by the protocol, but it may become simplified by this knowledge.
+The procedure for selecting and verifying cipher suite is still performed as specified by the protocol, but it may become simplified by this knowledge.

 An example of an applicability statement is shown in {{appl-temp}}.